 I first had this sauce many years ago in an Italian restaurant in Glebe.
-I remember writing (no email back then) and asking the chef for the recipe, but he ignored my request.
-He served it with the little shell-shaped pasta called conchiglie, but I’ve used ‘snail shells’, lumache; it works well with any pasta shape that has hollows for the nuts and creamy sauce to nestle into (and with gnocchi, see recipe video below).
+I remember writing a letter (no email back then) to the chef asking if he’d share the recipe, but he ignored my request.
+He served it with the little shell-shaped pasta called conchiglie, but I’ve used ‘snail shell’ lumache; it would work well with any pasta shape that has hollows for the nuts and creamy Gorgonzola sauce to nestle into.
 I like a slightly higher than usual alcohol match to cut through the richness of the sauce, an off-dry red vermouth like the one from Margan in the Hunter Valley works a treat!
 Turn any leftover lumache with Gorgonzola walnut sauce into a delicious pasta bake sprinkled with breadcrumbs and dotted with butter; and learn my top tips for cooking pasta perfectly here.

 Serves 6 as a starter